nathan-nakatsuka/ContamLD/README.md

 <br/>
 **Step 2)** Put the panels in the "panels" folder where the "helperdir" folder also is located (referred to as "directory_orig" below).

-Note: If you have a SNP set that is very different than the 1240K SNP set or whole-genome shotgun set then follow steps in PreProcessing folder to make your own panel.
+Note: If you have a SNP set that is very different from the 1240K SNP set or whole-genome shotgun set then follow steps in PreProcessing folder to make your own panel.

 #### Part 2) Pull down reads onto SNP set.<br/>